Dzenly/tia/readme.md

 TIA returns 0 if all tests are passed as expected, or 1 if there are unexpected diffs.

-The 'true' value for the suite-config.js option 'metaLogToStdout' prints meta log to stdout (see config/default-dir-config.js for more details).
+The 'true' value for the `suite-config.js` option `metaLogToStdout` prints meta log to stdout (see `config/default-dir-config.js` for more details).

 See also the `--log-to-console` option description in the `tia --help` output.